pok49/ispell-eo/README.md

 # ispell-eo
-An Esperanto dictionary, compiled by Sergio Pokrovskij for the version 3 of ispell.
+An Esperanto dictionary, compiled by Sergio Pokrovskij for the version 3.\* of ispell.

-## About this File
-Name:         `./readme`
+---
 Content:      Information about Esperanto dictionary for the Ispell speller<br>
-created:      1997-08-30 by Sergio Pokrovskij <sergio.pokrovskij(at)gmail.com><br>
+Created:      1997-08-30 by Sergio Pokrovskij<br>
 Version 3.7

 Copyright 1997, 1998, 2003, 2006, 2008 by Sergio Pokrovskij

 This dictionary package is available on the terms of GNU General Public License (Free Software Foundation, 675 Mass Ave, Cambridge, MA 02139, USA).

+---

 ### The Ispell utility program
 You will first need to get ispell 3.0+; it is available from